-One drawback of the Francfort-Marigo approach is that it relies on global minimization, i.e., at each time step $t_i$ the functional $\mathcal{J}i(u,\chi)$ is globally minimized with respect to both variables u and $\chi$ .
-There is no true mechanical motivation for insisting on global minimization with respect to $\chi$ .
-Because of global minimization, damage might occur at time step $t_i$ in a region far away from the initially damaged zone at the previous time step $t{i-1}$ , whereas, in most circumstances, it seems more natural from a physical viewpoint to have expansion of the previously damaged area.
-Therefore, in a quasi-static regime which may favor metastability effects, it seems reasonable to prefer local minimization (with respect to $\chi$ ) instead of global minimization.
-Unfortunately, it was recently proved in [32] that, at least in a scalar-valued setting (antiplane elasticity), local minima are actually global ones (both in the original setting of characteristic functions or in the relaxed setting of composite materials, locality being evaluated in the $L^1(\Omega)$ -norm).
+One drawback of the Francfort-Marigo approach is that it relies on global minimization, i.e., at each time step t_i the functional $\mathcal{J}i(u,\chi)$ is globally minimized with respect to both variables u and χ .
+There is no true mechanical motivation for insisting on global minimization with respect to χ .
+Because of global minimization, damage might occur at time step t_i in a region far away from the initially damaged zone at the previous time step t{i-1} , whereas, in most circumstances, it seems more natural from a physical viewpoint to have expansion of the previously damaged area.
+Therefore, in a quasi-static regime which may favor metastability effects, it seems reasonable to prefer local minimization (with respect to χ) instead of global minimization.
+In the context of fracture mechanics it was proved in [51] that criticality solutions of the Griffith model are different from the energy globally minimizing solutions proposed by Francfort and Marigo.

-However this last result of [32] does not prevent the possibility of a different framework in which local minimizers would not be global ones.
+Unfortunately, for a scalar-valued version of our damage model (antiplane elasticity), it was recently proved in [38] that local minima are actually global ones (both in the original setting of characteristic functions or in the relaxed setting of composite materials, locality being evaluated in the $L^1(\Omega)$ -norm).
+However this last result of [38] does not prevent the possibility of a different framework in which local minimizers would not be global ones (see, for example, the notion of ε -stable minimizer in [44]).
 In the present paper we propose such a framework based on the notion of front propagation in the original case of a macroscopic distribution of healthy and damaged phases (i.e., not considering composite materials).
-Instead of representing a damaged zone by a characteristic function $\chi \in L^{\infty}(\Omega;\{0,1\})$ we rather introduce the interface $\Sigma$ between the healthy and the damaged regions.
-Admissible variations of this interface are obtained in the framework of Hadamard method of shape variations [3], [35], [40], [44], [49] (see Section 3 below).
-More precisely, the minimization in (2.8) is restricted to configurations which are obtained by a Lipschitz diffeomorphism from a reference or initial configuration.
+Instead of representing a damaged zone by a characteristic function $\chi \in L^{\infty}(\Omega; \{0, 1\})$ we rather introduce the interface Σ between the healthy and the damaged regions.
+Admissible variations of this interface are obtained in the framework of Hadamard method of shape variations [3], [41], [49], [55], [62] (see Section 3 below).
+More precisely, the minimization in (2.8) is restricted to configurations which are obtained by a Lipschitz diffeomorphism from a reference or an initial configuration.
 This is a severe restriction of the space of admissible designs since, for example, all configurations share the same topology as the reference one.
 As a consequence there cannot be nucleation of new damaged zones away from the initial one.
 This leaves open the possibility of the existence of local, but not global, minimizers.
 We shall not prove anything rigorously on this issue but our numerical simulations indicate that they do indeed exist.
 Let us remark that the chosen numerical approach by level sets allows for topology changes by breaking a damage region in two parts, but never by creating a new damage region.